safoura-banihashemi/predicting-online-news-popularity/README.md

 This project focuses on predicting Online News Popularity using 4 binary classification algorithms.
 The task is implemented in PySpark to handle the dataset at scale.

-Since news articles are published sequentially, a standard random train/test split would leak future information into training.
+Since news articles are published sequentially, a standard random train/test split would leak future information during training.
 Instead, we use **rolling window**, which respects the temporal order of the data.

 ---